-The opening allocation for the season was set at 95% of high reliability water shares, with customers holding 11.4 GL of carryover.
-The continuing rainfall into the catchment has caused storages to fill and spill resulting in low customer demand.
-The allocation is now at 100% high reliability shares and 10% low reliability shares.
+The opening allocation for the season was set at 70% of high reliability water shares, with customers holding 10.4 GL of carryover.
+Since the opening allocation, our catchment to these reservoirs has continued to receive good rainfall, resulting in both Pykes Creek and Melton Reservoirs filling and spilling, and the allocation reaching 100% high reliability shares, and 60% low reliability shares.